kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 ### Namespace policy update warnings

-When an allow policy (or version) label is added or changed, the admission plugin will test each pod in the namespace against the new policy.
+When an `enforce` policy (or version) label is added or changed, the admission plugin will test each pod in the namespace against the new policy.
 Violations are returned to the user as warnings.
 These checks have a timeout of XX seconds and a limit of YY pods, and will return a warning in the event that not every pod was checked.
 User exemptions are ignored by these checks, but runtime class